LuisGVV/node-playground-app/readme.md

 A simple express app

+### Socket.io

+A simple socket chat messaging chat app with a small front-end that uses JQuery + MustacheJS

 ### Tests:

 I've found the mocha + chai libraries to be easy to understand and setup.